JJHPhoto/lessons-from-ai/README.md

 ![image](historyLesson.jpg)

 It took me a while to get my prompts to work.
 I tried a few different tutorials and couldn't quite get them to match.
 I ended up repurposing the OpenAI quickstart app code.
 Once I got my prompt and API key working in the app, I started to work on the layout and style.
+However, while working on the styling, I encountered some issues with my API call.
+I think I had used too specific a train of thought and when I asked something unaligned, the answers got messed up.

+## Improvements

+1. Have the AI "learn" with each question.
+I would like to try and set the state after each question to include the user's question so that they could continue to ask questions and build to a conclusion of their questions.
+2. Make the input box editable.
+I'd like the user to be able to go back to change or delete a question.
+Maybe the user didn't like a previous question or the answer to a question and wanted to redo the question(s).
+This would need to be reflected in state.

 ## Resources